NG-ZORRO/ng-zorro-antd/components/date-picker/demo/size.md

 ## en-US

-The input box comes in three sizes. `default` will be used if `size` is omitted.
+The input box comes in three sizes. `default` will be used if `nzSize` is omitted.